SArjaGit/Beyond-Salon/README.md

 ## Features

 - Upload an image of yourself (we suggest a photograph closely-cropped to your head).
+You can also test with [these images](https://drive.google.com/file/d/1YI5RKQ1K9IMyOxR3koZrlmpPYssVDtUx/view?usp=sharing).
 - Select a hair color from a dropdown menu.
 - See the transformed image with the selected hair color.